 Peanut Butter and Molasses Gingerbread Dog Treat Recipe

-These treats were baked as gingerbread people.
+These gingerbread dog treats were baked as roll-and-cut gingerbread people.
 You’ll need a gingerbread shaped cookie cutter (affiliate link) for similar shaped treats, but you can use other shapes or none at all.
 Cutting shapes is optional.
 Any roll and cut dough can be used to make hand formed treats (ball and flatten), pressed into a pan and cut to size, formed as treat bars, and more.
 See our simple shortcuts for making baked dog treats for ideas.

 - 1/2 cup plain thick-style yogurt